MikeGawi/ePiframe/INSTALL.md

 * [gallery-dl](https://github.com/mikf/gallery-dl) - a command-line program to download image galleries and collections from DeviantArt, Flickr, Instagram, Pinterest and many more
 * [iCloud Photos Downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader) - a command-line tool to download all your iCloud photos

+### Pre-process photos

+If you want photos to be pre-processed and ready for display in the frame (to save resources during conversion or to convert them earlier, on another device), this is possible using the `--convert` option command in [ePiframe commands](#command-line) and disabling conversion in [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) by switching the `convert` flag off.

 ## Google Photos